 As a side note, snapshots should not be used instead of backup for a couple of reasons.
 One reason is that when you lose a VM (Maybe due to hard disk corruption), you lose the snapshot as well and the ability to recover from it.
 Moreover, snapshots reduce host performance with along perspective.
 They are a perfect fit when a new patch should be tested on OS.
 You always want to make sure the application works properly after an update, right?
 But after such a test, the snapshot should be deleted (reverted in case of failure or consolidated in case if success).

-All in all, VSS and snapshots provide a good mechanism for data protection solutions in virtualized environments.
+All in all, Volume Shadow Copy Service and snapshots provide a good mechanism for data protection solutions in virtualized environments.
 Veeam Backup & Replication, as an example, relies on VSS and Hyper-V VM snapshots technologies and ensures data protection by creation of backups, replicas or combination of both.

 What is backup and replication?
 Why do backup and replication work better together?